xchwarze/magic-extractor/readme.md

 Contributions to Magic Extractor are welcome!
 Please read the contributing guidelines in `CONTRIBUTING.md` (to be created) before submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details (to be created).
+This project is licensed under the LGPL-3.0-only - see the `LICENSE.txt` file for details.

 ## Authors and Acknowledgment
-- Lead Developer: [Your Name]
+- Lead Developer: DSR! - xchwarze@gmail.com
 - Thanks to all contributors who have helped to enhance this project.

 ## Support